 Sign up for our newsletter and stay in the know.

-Always show your veterinarian the specific exercises you have in mind for your dog, whether you got them from here or elsewhere, to make sure they are not contraindicated by any existing medical condition.
-For example, one strengthening exercise that I call “sit to stand” could be an unsafe practice for a dog with intervertebral disk disease.
+• Always show your veterinarian the specific exercises you have in mind for your dog, whether you got them from here or elsewhere, to make sure they are not contraindicated by any existing medical condition.
+For example, one strengthening exercise that I call “sit to stand” in my book, Dr. Petty’s Pain Relief for Dogs, could be an unsafe practice for a dog with intervertebral disk disease.

-If it seems like it hurts, stop.
+• If it seems like it hurts, stop.
 Review the instructions on how you are supposed to perform a specific exercise.
-If you are doing it correctly, and it still hurts, strike that stretch or exercise off the list until you next see your veterinarian and get his opinion.
+If you are doing it correctly, and it still seems like it hurts your dog, strike that stretch or exercise off the list until you next see your veterinarian and get his opinion.

 When doing the cookie stretches, the treat doesn’t have to be a cookie.
 Use any food that your dog finds irresistible.
 A small piece of cheese, bit of lunchmeat or chunk of hot dog will work great.
 Just remember, it is not the size of the treat, but the smell of it hidden in your hand that will make your dog stretch.
 You can often get three or four stretches out of a single treat before rewarding.
 Dogs actually try harder if you don’t reward after every desired stretch—they think they are doing it wrong and try even harder on the next one.
 Some dogs need to have types of treats alternated in order to keep their interest.